Justice League: Gods and Monsters Chronicles

-Justice League: Gods and Monsters Chronicles is a 2015 animated superhero web series featuring Justice League characters from DC Comics.
+Justice League: Gods and Monsters Chronicles is an American animated superhero web series featuring Justice League characters from DC Comics.
 It first aired on June 8, 2015, on Machinima, a multi-channel network, and was developed by DC Entertainment, Warner Bros.
 Animation, and Blue Ribbon Content.
 The series serves as a companion to the animated film Justice League: Gods and Monsters.
 The first season consisted of three episodes and concluded on June 12.

 Although Machinima and Warner Bros. announced that the series was renewed for a second season, which was scheduled to be released in 2016 and have ten episodes, series creator Sam Liu reported that the series was shelved until things are worked out and that he is working on other projects.

 Plot

 This web series takes place in the alternate reality of Justice League: Gods and Monsters.
 Each of the initial three episodes showcases one of the film's major characters: Batman, Superman, and Wonder Woman.